Contaminated Land Management Act amendments

 - expanded the penalty for providing false and misleading information to the EPA.

-The majority of the provisions in the amending Act commenced on proclamation on 1 July 2009.
+Most of the provisions in the amending Act commenced on proclamation on 1 July 2009.

 Some minor amendments commenced on assent of the CLM Bill on 10 December 2008, including